Title & Abstract Screening

 Pilot Test Your Criteria

-Screen 50–100 papers together as a team first.
+Screen the same calibration sample as a team.
 Discuss disagreements and refine your criteria before starting the full screening.

 Read Title First, Then Abstract